 3) Rent a car in Riga for the entire trip.

-The best days of the week for a visit: Wednesday to Friday for a dinner opportunity in Mamežotne restaurant and less of a crowd in Rundale Palace.
-Check the opening hours for the other days of the week and adjust your itinerary accordingly.
+The best days of the week for a visit: are weekdays for less of a crowd in Rundale Palace.

 I hope you have a wonderful time in Latvia!